I. PURPOSE

 - The Chair’s decision is in writing with corresponding reasoning and risk management measures.

-- The Chair sends the written decision to the Respondent-Visitor as the decision of the University, and such other University officials with a need to know.
+- The Chair sends the written decision to the Respondent-Visitor on behalf of and as the decision of the University, to the extent possible based on information known about the Visitor, and such other University officials with a need to know.

-- The written decision of the Chair is the decision of the University and is final.
+- The written decision by the Chair is the decision of the University and is final.
 There is no appeal of the written decision.

 - If a person whose access to University campus or activities is restricted and notification has been sent or otherwise provided to that person by an authorized University official, violates that restriction(s) and enters or remains on property that is owned, operated, or controlled by the University, they are subject to arrest and prosecution for criminal trespass, based on state law.

 - Criteria when Assessing Risk.
-When assessing the risk, the Team conducts an individualized assessment, considering the reported facts and the following non-exhaustive list of factors (among others):
+When assessing the risk, the Team and the decision-makers under this Policy conduct an individualized assessment, considering the reported facts and the following non-exhaustive list of factors (among others):

 - Whether the reported conduct, if true, is a threat to physical safety, violent conduct, or conduct that substantially disrupts University operations;